ThomasHickman/RICE/docs.md

     The duration from when the deal is completed to when the computation starts
 - `running_time`: `Duration`
     The duration from the start of the computation and when it is killed
-- `killed_by`: `"user" | "provider"`
+- `killed_by`: `"user" | "provider" | "none"`
-    The entity that kills the job.
+    The entity that kills the job - "none" if it hasn't been killed yet and is continuing it's execution
 - `can_rebuy`: `boolean`
-    Whether you can rebuy this commodity to keep your instance active
+    Whether you can rebuy this commodity (if still available) to keep your instance active
 - `times_rebought`: `number>0`
     Number of times you have bought this resource before